This topic describes how to install and configure the VMware Tanzu Application Service for VMs [Windows] tile.

 Select the first AZ under Place singleton jobs.
-Ops Manager runs any job with a single instance in this AZ.
+Tanzu Operations Manager runs any job with a single instance in this AZ.

 Select all AZs under Balance other jobs.
-Ops Manager balances instances of jobs with more than one instance across the AZs that you specify.
+Tanzu Operations Manager balances instances of jobs with more than one instance across the AZs that you specify.

 Note: For production deployments, VMware recommends at least three AZs for a highly available installation.